theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/setup/download-and-evaluation.md

 ### Download yunIO

-You can download a trial version from the [Theobald Software website](https://theobald-software.com/en/download-trial/) and evaluate it for 30 days.
+You can download a 30 day trial version from the [Theobald Software website](https://theobald-software.com/en/download-trial/).
 The trial version is only time limited and works otherwise without any restrictions.

 ### Evaluate yunIO